phant0m2290/Learning/javascript.md

 ```

 ## Basic math
-Math is occurs also a thing.
+Math is of course also a thing.
 Its very easy
 # **WIP**